-Unlike the methods used in NAAQS analyses for PSD permit applications, inclusion of regional sources under the minor NSR program or registration program is typically not required.
-However, on a case-by-case basis, ADEQ reserves the right to request modeling which includes the minor NSR /registration source in question and additional nearby or regional sources.
+Unlike the methods used in NAAQS analyses for PSD permit applications, inclusion of regional or nearby sources under the minor NSR program is typically not required.
+However, under a case-by-case review, ADEQ reserves the right to request modeling which includes the minor NSR source under consideration and additional nearby sources.
+For example, it may be necessary to perform a cumulative impact analysis for a cluster of minor sources that may potentially cause a modeled interference with the NAAQS.
+ADEQ recommends using the following procedures to identify nearby sources under the minor NSR program: